prody/ProDy/doc/examples/select/operations.rst

 .. versionadded:: 0.2.1

-Final operation defined on :class:`Selection` object (also on other :class:`AtomPointer` derived classes) is addition.
+Another operation defined on :class:`Selection` object (also on other :class:`AtomPointer` derived classes) is addition.

 This may be useful if you want to get atoms in an :class:`AtomGroup` in a